juanes-ai/react-tic-tac-toe-tutorial/README.md

+## Description

+Code for a tutorial I followed from the React documentation: [Intro to React](https://reactjs.org/tutorial/tutorial.html)

+The tutorial involved coding a Tic-Tac-Toe game and grasping basic React concepts.
+[React](https://reactjs.org/) is a Javascript Library for building user interfaces.

+Check out my blog post with my study notes. 🧙‍

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm run format`

+Formats source code using [Prettier](https://prettier.io/).<br>

 ### `npm start`